 - Intellectual developmental disabilities - Children who have been diagnosed as such by a neurologist or doctor specializing in child development.

-- A child with developmental delay due to severe learning disability and referred by a placement committee of special education frameworks.
+- A child with developmental delay due to a severe learning disability and referred by a placement committee to a special education framework.
+(It is not necessary to show that the child is actually enrolled in a special education program rather the notification letter to the parents from the placement committee is necessary.
+See an example.
 For more information see Income tax credits for a child with a learning disability.

 Adults over the age of 18